The Simple Economics of Approximately Optimal Auctions: Introduction

 \section{Introduction}

-{\em Marginal revenue} plays a fundamental role in microeconomic theory.
-For example, a monopolist in a market where the demand induces concave revenues and convex costs (in the amount of the good produced) optimizes her profit by producing an amount where the marginal revenue is equal to the marginal cost.
-Moreover this central economic principle also governs classical auction theory. \citet{M81} characterizes profit maximizing single item auction as formulaically optimizing the {\em virtual value} of the winner; \citet{BR89} reinterpret Myerson's virtual value as the marginal revenue of a certain concave revenue curve.
+plays a fundamental role in microeconomic theory.
+For example, a monopolist providing a commodity to two markets each with its own concave revenue (as a function of the supply provided to that market) optimizes her profit by dividing her total supply to equate the marginal revenues across the two markets.
+Moreover this central economic principle also governs classical auction theory. \citet{M81} characterizes profit maximizing single-item auction as formulaically optimizing the {\em virtual value} of the winner; \citet{BR89} reinterpret Myerson's virtual value as the marginal revenue of a certain concave revenue curve.

-The Myerson-Bulow-Roberts approach applies to environments where the agents have risk-neutral quasi-linear single-dimensional preferences, i.e., where an agent's utility is given by her value for service less her payment.
-In this paper we generalize this marginal revenue approach to general agent preferences which include multi-dimensionality, risk aversion, and budgets.
-One of the main difficulties of this generalization is that the marginal revenue approach may not continue to be optimal.
-We give a structural, and computationally tractable, characterization of the preferences for which optimizing marginal revenue is optimal.
-We show that the heuristic of marginal revenue maximization is always implementable and is always approximately optimal.
-Furthermore, the approximation factor of the marginal revenue mechanism degrades smoothly in a specific quantity that describes how far an agent's preference is from satisfying the characterization.